eyash24/AudioSummarizerV2/README.md

 ## Run the project
 Execute the Run All option inside the voice.ipynb notebook.
-This will downlaod the additional models required by the project to run.
+This will download the additional models required by the project to run.
 After running it for the first time, remember to comment out the Download & Save commands in the voice.ipynb notebook